ADD CONDITION

 Storage and Handling

 To ensure the safety and effectiveness of your product, store it in a cool, dry place.
 This helps maintain its quality and prevents any degradation.
-Always check the packaging for a tamper-evident seal; do not use the product if the seal is damaged, as this could indicate contamination or that the product is no longer safe to use.
+Always check the packaging for a tamper-evident seal before use; if the seal is damaged, do not use the product, as this could indicate contamination or that it has been compromised.
+Following these simple guidelines will help you use the product safely and effectively.

 Additional Information